qinjoshua/how-to-documentation/README.md

-## Introduction to code documentation
+## Introduction to technical documentation

-### What is code documentation?
+### What is technical documentation?

-Developer documentation is one of to types of information about your coding project: *what something does*, or *how something should be done*.[^2.1]
+Technical documentation is one of two types of information about your coding project: *what something does*, or *how something should be done*.[^2.1]

 Typically, that "something" will be code.
 A code snippet that does complex logic may have **code comments** next to each line, walking through the semantic meaning of the code.
 However, that "something" could refer to other parts of the project as well.
 For example, an API may describe function headers and an explanation of their purposes.
 Such are cases of describing "what something does".